Estuary

 Fivetran

-Higher latency batch ELT only.
+Higher latency batch ELT.

 Integration with real-time analytics tools.